Ze'ev Katz: Biography

 Born in Leipzig in Germany in 1923, Katz joined the Habonim youth movement in 1933.
-He made aliyah to Mandatory Palestine in 1938, and joined kibbutz Gesher as part of a Youth Aliyah programme.
+He emigrated to Mandatory Palestine in 1938, and joined kibbutz Gesher as part of a Youth Aliyah programme.

 In 1941 he volunteered to join the British Army.
 After being demobilised in 1946, he worked as a counsellor to child Holocaust survivors in Italy.

 He was on the Alignment list for the 1977 Knesset elections, but failed to win a seat.
 However, he entered the Knesset on 12 January 1979 as a replacement for Aharon Yadlin, who had resigned his seat.
 He lost his seat in the 1981 elections.

 Katz died in April 1982 at the age of 59.